twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/README.md

 };
 ```

----

 ## Adding a feature

-To add a new feature, create a new folder under the [feature-library](/plugin-flex-ts-template-v2/src/feature-library/) directory and lay out your `custom-components`, `flex-hooks` and any supporting `types` and `utils` following the same pattern outlined above.
-You can use the [add-feature](/README.md#add-feature) script, which does this all for you.
+To add a new feature, use the [add-feature](/README.md#add-feature) script, which will create a new folder under the [feature-library](/plugin-flex-ts-template-v2/src/feature-library/) directory, add the boilerplate required for the feature to load, and set up configuration.
 Consult with other features in the feature library for further examples.
 When tested and completed, raise a pull request for submission back into the main branch of the template.

 ## Extending template on a project

-When modifying behavior of the template on a project (a fork or possible clone of the template) it is less practical to compartmentalize everything into features.
+When modifying behavior of the template on a project (such as a fork or possible clone of the template) it is less practical to compartmentalize everything into features.
 It is expected in this case to use the `project-extensions` folder to contain `custom-components` and `flex-hooks` much like a single large feature in the feature library.

 # Types

-The types folder contains various object definitions that are used throughout the template, many declare the interface for operations within the serverless functions.
-Some key types to pay attention to.
+The types folder contains various object definitions that are used throughout the template.
+Many declare the interface for operations within the serverless functions.
+Some key types to pay attention to:

 - [Task](/plugin-flex-ts-template-v2/src/types/task-router/Task.ts) defines expected object model for customisations to task.
 It is useful here to annotate what custom conversation measures are used for.
 - [Worker](/plugin-flex-ts-template-v2/src/types/task-router/Worker.ts) defines expected object model for customisations to worker.
-- [CustomServiceConfiguration](/plugin-flex-ts-template-v2/src/types/manager/CustomServiceConfiguration.ts) This is where custom feature configuration models are declared.

 # Utils

 ## live-query

-Its not uncommon to want to leverage the [built in indexes](https://www.twilio.com/docs/sync/live-query#index-name) for custom features in flex.
-The live query helper is a convenience class for doing just that.
-Allowing you to hook into one of the four indexes with a query and instantly be able to manage the results.
+It's not uncommon to want to leverage the [built-in indexes](https://www.twilio.com/docs/sync/live-query#index-name) for custom features in Flex.
+The live query helper is a convenience class for doing just that, allowing you to hook into one of the four indexes with a query, and instantly be able to manage the results.

-# serverless
+## serverless

-The serverless package contains the interface to the set of common Twilio operations - these can be thought of as wrappers around the direct suite of Twilio APIs, making it easy to leverage these operations without having to rebuild an interface.
+The serverless directory contains the interface to the set of common Twilio operations - these can be thought of as wrappers around the direct suite of Twilio APIs, making it easy to leverage these operations without having to rebuild an interface.
 They come with an example of how retry handling can be built in.

-## API Service
+### API Service

-The common class that implements retry handling, all utilities that act as interfaces to serverless functions should extend this
+The common class that implements retry handling; all utilities that act as interfaces to serverless functions should extend this.

-## PhoneNumbers
+### PhoneNumbers

 - getAccountPhoneNumbers()

-## Programmable Chat
+### Programmable Chat

 - updateChannelAttributes(channelSid: string, attributes: object)

-## Task Router
+### TaskRouter

 - updateTaskAttributes(taskSid: string, attributesUpdate: object)
   - this will merge the attributesUpdate object with existing attributes.
 It will use the backend to ensure the operation is transactionally safe be checking the ETAG header.
 This is something not currently done when using the front end SDK.